ByteMel/alx-low_level_programming/0x0B-malloc_free/README.md

 ## 0x0B-malloc_free

+- What is malloc
 - What is the difference between automatic and dynamic allocation
 - What is malloc and free and how to use them
 - Why and when use malloc
-- How to use valgrind to check for memory leak
+- How to use valgrind to check for memory leaks